Generative anthropology: Anthropoetics

-The originary hypothesis of human language
+Originary hypothesis of human language

 The central hypothesis of generative anthropology is that the origin of language was a singular event.
 Human language is radically different from animal communication systems.
 It possesses syntax, allowing for unlimited new combinations and content; it is symbolic, and it possesses a capacity for history.
 Thus it is hypothesized that the origin of language must have been a singular event, and the principle of parsimony requires that it originated only once.

 Language makes possible new forms of social organization radically different from animal "pecking order" hierarchies dominated by an alpha male.
 Thus, the development of language allowed for a new stage in human evolution – the beginning of culture, including religion, art, desire, and the sacred.
 As language provides memory and history via a record of its own history, language itself can be defined via a hypothesis of its origin based on our knowledge of human culture.
 As with any scientific hypothesis, its value is in its ability to account for the known facts of human history and culture.

 Mimetic behaviour

 Mimetic (imitatory) behaviour connects proto-hominid species with humans.
 Imitation is an adaptive learning behavior, a form of intelligence favored by natural selection.
-Imitation, however, as René Girard observes, leads to conflict when two individuals imitate each other in their attempt to appropriate a desired object.
+Imitation, as René Girard observes, leads to conflict when two individuals imitate each other in their attempt to appropriate a desired object.
 The problem is to explain the transition from one form of mimesis, imitation, to another, representation.
 Although many anthropologists have hypothesized that language evolved to help humans describe their world, this ignores the fact that intra-species violence, not the environment, poses the greatest threat to human existence.
 Human representation, according to Gans, is not merely a "natural" evolutionary development of animal communication systems, but is a radical departure from it.
 The signifier implies a symbolic dimension that is not reducible to empirical referents.